ixAnkit/cryft-wallet-sdk/README.md

-# 🔴WARNING: Beta Release🔴
+# 🔴 WARNING: Beta Release 🔴

 -   This library is under development and there might be frequent breaking changes.
--   Audit pending.

-# Avalanche Wallet SDK (Beta)
+# Cryft Wallet SDK (Beta)

-Avalanche Wallet SDK is a typescript library for creating and managing decentralized wallets.
+Cryft wallet SDK is a typescript library for creating and managing decentralized wallets.

-It provides high level methods to transact on Avalanche's primary networks: X, P and C.
+It provides high level methods to transact on Cryft's primary networks: X, P, C and A.

 Wallet types supported: